Nova Scotia Foster Care Per Diem Rates and Financial Support Breakdown

 Respite Care Rate

 Respite care provides foster parents with planned breaks, typically when a child temporarily stays with another approved foster family for a weekend or short period.
-If you are providing respite care for another foster family's child, the rate is $56 per 24-hour period.
+If you are providing respite care for another foster family's child, the rate is generally capped at $56.00 per 24-hour period.

-If you are a regular foster parent receiving respite services, the respite family is paid directly by DCS — there is no reduction in your own per diem during the respite period.
+If you are a regular foster parent receiving respite services, ask DCS how your per diem is handled during the respite period.

 Enhanced Rates